 This UNESCO protected town is the cultural and historical heart of Zanzibar.
 Be part of a unique mixture of African, Indian, Arab and European cultures when you stay at this beautiful beach hotel in Zanzibar, Tanzania.
 Stroll past a labyrinth of houses and mosques, cafes and restaurants, shops and bazaars and take a walk through history.
 Enjoy the unique atmosphere and market vibes of the Darajani and Forondhani Gardens at sunset and taste delicacies from Swahili and Zanzibari cuisine.
+Visit the first museum dedicated to Freddie Mercury.

 Just a short boat ride from Stone Town you will have the chance to enjoy some real peace and quiet.
 Prison Island earned its name during colonial times, when it was a prison.
 Nowadays it is the home of the Giant Aldabran Tortoise colony, as well as peacocks and butterflies, white beaches and a colourful coral reef.
 Inhale and enjoy.